 Always try to keep the images under 100 kb.

-Currently, Google recommends using images of new-generation formats like webp and avif.
+Currently, Google recommends using images of new-generation formats like WebP and AVIF.

 How to Improve TTFB Issues in WordPress?

 You should follow all the above steps to optimize TTFB scores.
-But, your website is built in CMS like WordPress, you should do another step as follow,
+But, your website is built in CMS like WordPress, you should do another step as follow:

 Remove Unnecessary Plugins and Theme

-The usage of multiple plugins can bloat themes could damage your website’s overall speed.
+The usage of multiple plugins can bloat themes that could damage your website’s overall speed.
 Usage of lightweight themes with low HTTP requests can improve your TTFB.